Amelita Constantino and Michael Constantino vs. Ivan Mendez and the Honorable Court of Appeals

 -

-On motion for reconsideration, CFI amended its decision to include an order for respondent to acknowledge the minor child and provide monthly support.
+Upon motion for reconsideration by Constantino, the CFI amended its decision (October 21, 1976) to include an order for Mendez to acknowledge Michael Constantino as his illegitimate child and provide monthly support.

 -